yugabyte/yugabyte-db/doc/pg_partmaint.md

  * If turning an existing table with data into a partitioned set, please double check all permissions & constraints after the conversion.
 Constraints should be good, but permissions are not copied.
 Indexes are not recreated on the new parent either and should not be.
  * First parameter (p_parent_table) is the existing parent table
  * Second paramter (p_control) is the column that the partitioning will be based on.
 Must be a time based column (integer support for ID partitioning coming soon).
- * Third column (p_type) is one of 4 values to set the partitioning type that will be used (time-static is the only one currently supported)
+ * Third column (p_type) is one of 4 values to set the partitioning type that will be used

  > **time-static** - Trigger function inserts only into specifically named partitions (handles data for current partition, 2 partitions ahead and 1 behind).
 Cannot handle inserts to parent table outside the hard-coded time window.
 Function is kept up to date by run_maintenance() function.
 Ideal for high TPS tables that get inserts of new data only.
  > **time-dynamic** - Trigger function can insert into any child partition based on the value of the control column.
 More flexible but not as efficient as time-static.
- > **id-static** - Same functionality as time-static but for a numeric range instead of time.
+ > **id-static** - Same functionality as time-static but for a numeric range instead of time. (coming soon)
- > **id-dynamic** - Same functionality as time-dynamic but for a numeric range instead of time.
+ > **id-dynamic** - Same functionality as time-dynamic but for a numeric range instead of time. (coming soon)

  * Fourth parameter (p_interval) is the time or numeric range interval for each partition.
 Supported values are: